Reproductive medicine: History

 The study of reproductive medicine is thought to date back to Aristotle, where he came up with the “Haematogenous Reproduction Theory”.
 However, evidence-based reproductive medicine is traceable back to the 1970s.
 Since then, there have been many milestones for reproductive medicine, including the birth of Louise Brown, the first baby to be conceived through IVF in 1978.
-Despite this, it wasn't until 1989 that it became a clinical discipline thanks to the work of Iain Chalmers in developing the systematic review and the Cochrane collection.
+Despite this, it was not until 1989 that it became a clinical discipline thanks to the work of Iain Chalmers in developing the systematic review and the Cochrane collection.

 Scope

-Reproductive medicine addresses issues of sexual education, puberty, family planning, birth control, infertility, reproductive system disease (including sexually transmitted diseases) and sexual dysfunction.
+Reproductive medicine addresses issues of sexual education, puberty, family planning, birth control, infertility, reproductive system disease (including sexually transmitted infections) and sexual dysfunction.
 In women, reproductive medicine also covers menstruation, ovulation, pregnancy and menopause, as well as gynecologic disorders that affect fertility.

 The field cooperates with and overlaps mainly with reproductive endocrinology and infertility, sexual medicine and andrology, but also to some degree with gynecology, obstetrics, urology, genitourinary medicine, medical endocrinology, pediatric endocrinology, genetics, and psychiatry.

 Conditions

 Reproductive medicine deals with prevention, diagnosis and management of the following conditions.
-This section will give examples of a number of common conditions affecting the Human Reproductive system.
+This section will give examples of a number of common conditions affecting the human reproductive system.

-Infectious Diseases
+Infectious diseases

-Reproductive Tract Infections (RTIs) are infections that affect the Reproductive Tract.
-There are three types of RTIs: Endogenous RTIs, Iatrogenic RTIs and Sexually Transmitted Infections.
+Reproductive tract infections (RTIs) are infections that affect the reproductive tract.
+There are three types of RTIs: endogenous RTIs, iatrogenic RTIs and sexually transmitted infections.
 Endogenous RTIs are caused by an overgrowth of bacteria which is normally present.
-An example of an endogenous RTI is Bacterial Vaginosis.
+An example of an endogenous RTI is bacterial vaginosis.

 Iatrogenic RTIs are infections contracted as a result of a medical procedure.

-Sexually Transmitted Infections (STIs) are infections spread by sexual activity, usually by vaginal intercourse, anal sex or oral sex.
+Sexually transmitted infections (STIs) are infections spread by sexual activity, usually by vaginal intercourse, anal sex, oral sex, and rarely manual sex.
 Many STIs are curable; however, some STIs such as HIV are incurable.
 STIs can be bacterial, viral or fungal and affect both men and women.
 Some examples of STIs are listed below: